sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 }
 ```

-And by lots I mean really _plenty_:
+And by lots, I mean really _plenty_:

 ```js
 // Design decision